-As of May, 2017, Chief Keef’s net worth is estimated to be about USD 1 million.
+Chief Keef’s net worth is estimated to be around USD 2 million.

-Keef’s video ‘Bang’ got 1 million Youtube views while he was a student, making him a viral sensation.
+Keef’s video Bang got more than a million YouTube views while he was a student, making him a sensation.

-Kanye West mentions that Keef is one of the inspirations for him due to his originality and bold music.
+Kanye West has stated that Keef is an inspiration for him due to his originality and bold music.

 How To Cite